 It is because of this new identity that the role of Director of Marketing at Pepperlane came on to my radar.
 Four friends sent it to me saying “You HAVE to apply for this.”
 It was a dream opportunity.
 Using my skills as a marketer to support a mission I believe in so deeply—supporting mothers who wanted to build a business on their terms.
 I applied immediately.

 Spoiler alert: I got the job!
 But I don’t think it would have happened if I hadn’t started my own business.
 My resume had been good, yes, but I had changed as a person since getting laid off.
 Sharon, Pepperlane’s CEO and Co-Founder, later told me that she reviewed hundreds of applicants but I stood out because of my deep connection with Pepperlane’s audience.
 And because of my confidence!

 Here is what I know for sure: If I hadn’t gotten laid off, I wouldn’t have started my own business.
 And if I hadn’t started my own business, I wouldn’t have strongly resonated with moms who were doing the same thing.
-And THAT is what landed me back in the corporate world at my dream job.
-(For those of you deeply invested in my career as a gift wrapper, I’m still doing it on the side).

 Read more stories of women who saw opportunity when they lost their job, and created their own business.